 (b) Nomination and Remuneration Committee

-Pursuant to the requirements of Section 178 of the Companies Act 2013 and Rule 6 ofthe Companies (Meetings of Board and its Powers) Rules 2014 the Board of Directors havereconstituted the Nomination and Remuneration Committee on May 29 2015.
+Pursuant to the requirements of Section 178 of the Companies Act 2013 and Rule 6 ofthe Companies (Meetings of Board and its Powers) Rules 2014 the Board of Directors havereconstituted the Nomination and Remuneration Committee.
+The members of the Nomination andRemuneration Committee are:

 1. Mr. Shanker Annaswamy Chairman